rubinaasad/c-record-filing/README.md

-Create,read,delete and update records in c++ using struct. this program displays a menu with different options of creating, searching, modifying, deleting a student record and displaying all records in the file. student ADT is used to store data. the data is stored using getline
+Create,read,delete and update records in c++ using struct. this program displays a menu with different options of creating, searching, modifying, deleting a student record and displaying all records in the file. student ADT is used to store data. the data is read using getline